The potential function and ladder variables of a recurrent random walk on $\mathbb{Z}$ with infinite variance: Introduction

-\v2 In Section 2 we collect fundamental facts used in this paper about $f_r$, $f_l$ , $a$ and $g_{(-\infty,0]}$ given in Spitzer \cite{S} and advance several lemmas that are directly derived from them.
-The proofs of Theorems \ref{thm1.1} and \ref{thm1.2} are given in Sections 3 and 4, respectively.
-In Section 5 Theorems \ref{thm1.3} and \ref{thm1.4} and its corollaries are proved after showing a sequence of lemmas.
-In Section 6 we briefly study large time behaviour of the walk conditioned to avoid the origin.
-In Section 7 we give Appendix A) stating a remark on the relations between strictly and weakly ascending ladder variables, Appendix B) providing a lemma concerning a renewal sequence in a critical case and Appendx C) providing a proof of the statement at the end of Remark \ref{rem1.3}.
+The rest of the paper is organized as follows.
+In Section 3 we collect fundamental facts used in this paper about $f_r$, $a(x)$, $g_{(-\infty,0]}$ etc. given in Spitzer \cite{S} and advance several lemmas that are directly derived from them.
+The proofs of Theorems \ref{thm1.1} and \ref{thm1.2} are given in Sections 4 and 5, respectively.
+The proofs of Propositions \ref{prop1} and \ref{prop2} are given in Section 6.
+In Section 7 we briefly study large time behaviour of the walk conditioned never to visit the origin.
+In Section 8 (Appendix) we present a few facts about strictly and weakly ascending ladder height variables.